Last updated on December 7th, 2021 at 04:46 am

-President Muhammadu Buhari has announced that the job initiative programme N-Power Scheme will now be under the newly created N, Disaster Management and Social Development.
+President Muhammadu Buhari has announced that the job initiative programme N-Power Scheme will now be under the newly created Ministry of Humanitarian Affairs, Disaster Management, and Social Development (FMHDS)

 N-Power is under the Special Intervention Programme, which is under the supervision of the office of the Vice-President, Prof Yemi Osinbajo since its creation in 2016.

 Hajia Sadiya Umar Faruk from Zamfara State is the Minister of the new ministry.

 The job initiative programme started in 2016 with 200, 000 unemployed Nigerian youth as its first batch while in 2017, another 300, 000 Nigerians were recruited.